Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Generalized Short Path Framework

-As should be apparent from Theorem \ref{thrm:MTG_RT}, at a constant $b$ the existence of a speedup over Grover is determined solely by $\frac{\Delta_{P}}{\lvert E^*\rvert}$.
+As mentioned in Corollary \ref{cor:super_grover_run}, at a constant $b$ the existence of an asymptotic speedup over Grover is determined solely by $\frac{\Delta_{P}}{\lvert E^*\rvert}$.
 Clearly, we must have that $\frac{\Delta_{P}}{\lvert E^*\rvert} =\Omega\left(\frac{1}{\ln(1/\pi(E^*))}\right)$, at least for a problem with at least exponential runtime.
 If this does not hold, then the runtime goes to zero asymptotically, an absurdity.
 However, it has not been \emph{directly} shown that the derived runtime cannot lead to this contradiction.
 To put one's mind at ease, we present the following result.